C.A.S.E. Academy

 “The competencies have deepened & broadened my understanding of the impact of adoption on families & how these impact each family system differently”

-Mental Health Professionals reported high ratings of satisfaction with the Academy courses:
+Mental Health Professionals reported high ratings of satisfaction with the Academy courses and importantly, their skills from courses grew:

 96%